waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 4. No cards in the deck would block a direct tempo clue.
    * This will prioritze tempoing cards that are easily blocked, such as muddy rainbow cards.

+If a card is indeed loaded and your teammate tempo's it, then the player who received the clue, should chop move.

 Situations for when this is turned off.
 I.e. Kakashi tempoing would not cm.
 1. Pace is 1 or less.
 2. Player is Locked or is in a stall situation.